-360, 360L Applied Exercise Physiology and Lab (4)
+360, 360L Essentials of Exercise Physiology and Lab (4)

-This is an entry-level course in exercise physiology which presents the basics of exercise response and training.
+This is an entry-level course in exercise physiology, which is the study of how the body (subcell, cell, tissue, organ, system) responds in function and structure to 1) acute exercise stress, and 2) chronic physical activity.
+Aspects of chemistry, biology, and physics are integrated to explain biological events and their sites of occurrence in the human body as they affect exercise and training.
 The course includes the energy systems, neuromuscular concepts as applied to sports, and functions of the cardiovascular and respiratory systems during rest, steady state and exhaustive physical activity.
-Required for SMDI, PE, and SM majors.
+This course satisfies a general education "distribution" requirement in Science and is required for SMDI, SMGI, PE, and SM majors.
 3 hours lecture and 2 hours lab weekly.
 Laboratory to be taken concurrently with lecture.
 Laboratory fee required.
 Prerequisite: BIO 220/230.